amaanmakhani/Codingprojects/README.md

 ## Code contained from the following courses:
 - CSC 116 (C++)
-  - Intro to advanced coding and C++
+  - Intro to advanced programming and C++
 - CSC 230 (Assembly)
   - Intro to assembly and embedded systems
 - Seng 265 (C and Python)